mrwingkong/portix-linux/README.md

 # Portix Linux

-Artix OpenRC + LXQt Wayland desktop.
+Artix OpenRC + LXQt Wayland desktop with custom pman module intergration inspired by Porteus Linux and its various forks.

 Two compositor options are documented: